How to Treat Dog Ear Hematoma at Home?

 Treating ear infections and ear mites on time will avoid further damage and not cause ear hematoma.
 If you can find the cause of itching or scratching, it will help reduce the hematoma issues.

-You can save your dog from getting into fights as it can lead to injury, which is the common cause of aural hematoma.
+You can save your dog from getting into fights as it can lead to injury, a common cause of aural hematoma.

 Your pet’s ears have to be cleaned frequently to prevent any infection that may cause further damage.